karant-dev/AutoRedact/README.md

 ### 🐳 Docker API Examples

 The Docker API runs on port 3000 by default.
-It currently uses standard detection settings (Emails, IPs, Keys, PII).
+It uses standard detection settings (Emails, IPs, Keys, PII) by default, but is **fully configurable** via the `settings` parameter.

 #### 1. Quick Test via Curl
 ```bash